aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/1000-create-construct-hub.md

 ### Associate Web ACL with CloudFront Distribution

 At the moment ConstructHub construct does not allow associating a web ACL programmatically with the CloudFront distribution created as part of the ConstructHub instance.
-We will manually create this association using AWS Console:
+We will manually create this association using the AWS Console:

-1. Navigate to the <a href="https://console.aws.amazon.com/cloudformation" target="_blank">CloudFormation</a> page, click the `ConstructHubStack` stack, and open the Output tab.
+1. Navigate to the <a href="https://console.aws.amazon.com/cloudformation" target="_blank">CloudFormation</a> page, click the `ConstructHubStack` stack, and select the Output tab.
 Find the value of the key starting with `ConstructHubWebAppDomainName`.
 This is the domain name of the CloudFront distribution created for the ConstructHub web application.

 2. Navigate to the <a href="https://console.aws.amazon.com/cloudfront" target="_blank">CloudFront</a> page, find and open the distribution with the domain name matching the one found in the previous step.